-In this section, we test the naturalness of our synthetic dialogues.
-Considering that we use GPT-4 to generate dialogues, we choose another powerful LLM Claude3-Haiku for naturalness evaluation.
+In the automatic evaluation process, considering that we use GPT-4 to generate dialogues, we choose another Claude3-Haiku for evaluation.
 Specifically, we randomly select 10 real dialogues from a dialogue dataset IEMOCAP (Busso et al., 2008) and 10 synthetic dialogues from our dataset.
-We use the prompts in Table 4 to score the naturalness.
-Experimental results demonstrate that the average score of real dialogue can reach 4.00 and the average score of synthetic dialogue can reach 3.88.
-These results reflect the naturalness of our synthetic dialogues for deception reasoning.
+The average score of real dialogue can reach 4.00 and the average score of synthetic dialogue can reach 3.88.